qalipsis/qalipsis-user-platform/README.md

 ## License

-The QALIPSIS scenario developer platform is distributed under the Apache License 2.0, the terms can be read [here](./LICENSE).
+The QALIPSIS scenario developer platform is distributed under the GNU Affero General Public License 3.0, the terms can be read [here](./LICENSE).